Disclosure: Visit Wichita sponsored this post. However, all opinions and photographs are mine.

 Feel the Power of Place at The Keeper of the Plains

-Locals will agree that the most iconic landmark in Wichita visitors should view firsthand is the Keeper of the Plains.
+Locals will agree that the most iconic landmark in Wichita that visitors should view firsthand is the Keeper of the Plains.
 Situated at the confluence of the Arkansas and Little Arkansas Rivers, the 44-foot-tall Corten steel sculpture, designed by Blackbear Bosin, stands overlooking the downtown skyline.
 After dark, four cauldrons ignite at its base, creating a mesmerizing sight.

 The celebration of Wichita’s rich Native American history continues with the Keepers on Parade, which are miniature replicas of the Keeper of the Plains placed throughout the city.
 Each one is hand-painted by a local artist.